-The text of the thesis may be either single-sided (rectos) or, if printed on paper that is sufficiently opaque to avoid show-through, double-sided.
-The margin at the binding edge of the page should not be less than 40mm.
+The text of the thesis should be double-sided on paper that is sufficiently opaque to avoid show-through.
+The margin at the binding edge of the page should not be less than 40mm (mirrored margins).
 Other margins should not be less than 15mm.
 Running heads and page numbers should be within the recommended margin.

 Double or 1.5 spacing should be used throughout, except for:

 - indented quotations, footnotes, endnotes and the bibliography where single spacing may be used;

 - lines that include diacritical marks or mathematical formulae where additional space may be required.